DehaiZhao/ConvertTable/README.md

 If you input a path, it will scan all the `xls` and `xlsx` files in the path and convert all of them.

+Maybe it is slow to load the process, just wait patiently untile it shows 'Please enter file path'.

 ![](https://github.com/DehaiZhao/ConvertTable/blob/master/Images/WX20200511-215727%402x.png)

 ## Issues